-Student eligibility for certain state and federal programs of student financial aid depends upon maintaining satisfactory academic progress in their program and completion of their degree in accordance with this policy.
-However, students should be informed that this policy applies equally to full-time and part-time students as well as students that do not receive financial aid.
+Student eligibility for certain state and federal programs of student financial aid depends upon maintaining satisfactory academic progress in a student's program and completion of the student's program requirements in accordance with this policy.
+However, students should be informed that this policy applies equally to full-time and part-time students as well as students, as well as students that do not receive financial aid.
+The student aid programs affected by the satisfactory academic progress policy are: